 …If you choose to accept this prize, you will then have 10 days review the rules, notarize the affidavit and get it back to me as soon as possible by fax to … or by mail to …”

-The Nuts and Bolts of Accepting
+The Process of Accepting

 Something This Good Must Be Shared - Pay It Forward